Skip to content

 As you walk through the gates, you enter the Cour d’Honneur, also known as the Royal Court.

 This area serves as the main entrance to the palace.
-On the left side as you enter is the Pavillon Dufour, which was built under Louis XVIII, and on the right side is the Gabriel wing, the construction of which began in 1772 and was finally completed in 1985.
+On the left side, as you enter, is the Pavillon Dufour, which was built under Louis XVIII.
+On the right side is the Gabriel wing, the construction of which began in 1772 and was finally completed in 1985.

 Can you imagine the comings and goings the courtyard has seen?